 Why get an Ethernet adapter for what is intended to be a wireless display device?
-Well, like me – you might live in an apartment complex where every neighbor have at least two Wi-Fi networks each.
+Well, like me – you might live in an apartment complex where every neighbor has at least two Wi-Fi networks each.
 A lot of Wi-Fi signaling means your Wi-Fi may be unstable because of interference from all your neighbors’ networks.
 A wired network connection will ensure the Chromecast will get all the bandwidth it needs on your network.

 The Ethernet Adapter for Chromecast replaces the regular power supply and provides both power and a wired network connection over the same Micro-USB connection.
 You simply swap out the power supply and stick an Ethernet cable in the adapter and run the cable into your router.
-It just work without requiring any configuration, though it can be hard to tell if the Ethernet Adapter is actually working.
-It worked flawlessly and effortlessly for me, but I wanted to make sure that it actually did its job too.
+It just works without requiring any configuration, though it can be hard to tell if the Ethernet Adapter is working.
+It worked flawlessly and effortlessly for me, but I wanted to make sure that it did its job too.

-The Ethernet Adapter for Chromecast is compatible with both the first and second generation Chromecast devices.
+The Ethernet Adapter for Chromecast is compatible with both the first and second-generation Chromecast devices.

-The adapter is compatible with legacy Ethernet (10BASE-TX) and Fast Ethernet (100BASE-TX) (10 and 100 Mbit/s, respectively).
+The adapter is compatible with legacy Ethernet (10BASE-TX) and Fast Ethernet (100BASE-TX) (10 and 100 MBit/s, respectively.)
 It will work with Gigabit Ethernet equipment, but can’t run up at those speeds.
-Fast Ethernet should be more than sufficient for streaming four 4K video streams simultaneously.
+Fast Ethernet should be more than sufficient for streaming four 4 K video streams simultaneously.
 The network speed going from YouTube, over the Internet, and into your home is more likely going to be the constraining factor than the Ethernet Adapter.

 The real benefit of the Ethernet Adapter for Chromecast is being able to side-step the whole Wi-Fi congestion issue.
 Streaming video is much more susceptible to temporary network issues or channel switching than other types of activities you carry out online (except for gaming, of course.)